nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

    }

-When the A-GPS data is downloaded, it can be written to the GPS module using the :cpp:func:`nrf_sendto` function.
+When the A-GPS data is downloaded, it can be written to the GPS module using the :c:func:`nrf_sendto` function.
 The ``servaddr`` parameter is used to select the A-GPS data model to which the data should be written to.
 The available A-GPS data models are listed in the API documentation for :ref:`gnss_socket_agps_df`.